Derrick Levasseur: Big Brother

 Levasseur competed on the sixteenth season of Big Brother USA, a competition show where the contestants, "Houseguests," compete against each other for months while being monitored 24/7.
 While Levasseur was an undercover detective at the time, he did not tell other houseguests, fearing they would evict him for it.

 On Day 2, Levasseur formed an alliance and final two deals with fellow houseguest Cody Calafiore called "The Hitmen".
 Levasseur was also a member of the Team America alliance with fellow houseguests Frankie Grande and Donny Thompson, earning $75,000 by completing tasks as assigned by online voters.

 Levasseur won Head of Household (HOH) in weeks 3, 8, 10, and 12.
 He was the sole HOH for three out of those four weeks.
 Levasseur was not put up for eviction until the Final Three, making him the first Houseguest to accomplish this since Danielle Reyes and Jason Guy, both of Big Brother 3.

 On finale night, Calafiore won Head of Household and chose to take Levasseur to the final two.
 Levasseur won the game with a 7-2 jury vote, earning him $500,000.
 This, coupled with previously earned Team America prize money, resulted in a grand total of $575,000 for Levasseur.

+Big Brother: Unlocked

+Levasseur and fellow winner Taylor Hale (from season 24) returned to host a new companion show, Big Brother: Unlocked.
+During Big Brother 27, it aired bi-weekly on Fridays beginning July 25, 2025.
+They were joined by mystery celebrity guests and surprise Big Brother alumni to recap the season.
+Both Levasseur and Hale have returned to host alongside new host Jerry O'Connell for Unlocked during Big Brother 28.